xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-mobile.md

 ### Example 3: set screenshot save directory

-The following example shows the desired capabilities settings for Android to set screenshot save directory.
+The following example shows the desired capabilities settings for Android to set the screenshot save directory.
 After choosing the device name, click **Add**, then input the following values:

    <table>